 Drata validates that multi-factor authentication (MFA) is enabled for the root user account in AWS.

-authenticating principal to possess a device that emits a time-sensitive key and have
+Enabling MFA provides increased security for console access as it requires the authenticating principal to possess a device that emits a time-sensitive key and have knowledge of a credential.

 ASSOCIATED DRATA CONTROL